Hadi

 heat loss, leading to inefficient steam generation.

-of solar-thermal harvesting by developing new solar receivers and
+efficiency of solar-thermal harvesting by developing new solar

-by working with nanofluids.
-The latter approach involves mixing
+receivers and by working with nanofluids.
+The latter approach

-water with nanoparticles that heat up quickly when exposed to
+involves mixing water with nanoparticles that heat up quickly

-about 10 times that of a sunny day — the lowest optical
+intensity about 10 times that of a sunny day — the lowest

-concentration reported thus far.
-The implication, the researchers
+optical concentration reported thus far.
+The implication, the

 “This is a huge advantage in cost-reduction,” Ghasemi says.

-at the surface of a liquid, Ghasemi looked for a material that
+generated at the surface of a liquid, Ghasemi looked for a

 After trials with multiple materials, he settled on a thin,

-graphite that the researchers exfoliated by placing the material
+from graphite that the researchers exfoliated by placing the

-highly porous material that can better absorb and retain solar
+result is a highly porous material that can better absorb and

 The structure’s bottom layer is a carbon foam that contains